lorenkelley/project-two-ga/README.md

 Build a full-stack server application with  Node/Express App with Mongo/Mongoose from the ground up!

 # Color-Match
-Color Match is a makeup application that was designed to help women find makeup products based on their specific skintone id!
+Color-Match is a makeup application that was designed to help women find makeup products based on their specific skintone id!
 The vision behind Color-Match is to take the hassle out of finding make-up products that actually work for your skintone.
 In Version 1.0. it allows users to sign-up and create a profile, with their profile users are able to update and delete their accounts as well as view potential products and view their lists that are specific to each individual user.

 ## Technologies (Libraries and Frameworks)
 1. Bootstrap